 UK: Use is contraindicated.
 AU: Use should be avoided.
 US: Benefit should outweigh risk; limit maternal intake Excreted into human milk: Yes Comments: -The American Academy of Pediatrics recommends that other agents are preferred over codeine during breastfeeding. -Both the European Medicine Agency and UK's Medicines and Healthcare Products Regulatory Agency recommend that codeine not be used in nursing mothers.

-Codeine is secreted into human milk and for women with normal codeine metabolism (normal CYP450 2D6 activity) the amount of codeine secreted is low and dose-dependent; however, in women who are ultra-rapid metabolizers of codeine, higher-than-expected serum levels of morphine, codeine's active metabolite, may be present in their breast milk which may lead to dangerously high serum morphine levels in their breastfed infants.
-In most cases, it is not known if someone is an ultra-rapid metabolizer of codeine.
-Several small series and one small retrospective study suggest that codeine may be causative in episodes of apnea, bradycardia, and cyanosis in the first week of life.
-A single published case report revealed the death of a breastfeed infant due to respiratory depression.
-The mother was found to be a CYP450 2D6 ultrarapid metabolizer.
-Therefore, once a mother's milk comes in, it is best to provide pain control with nonnarcotic analgesics; if codeine-containing drugs are prescribed, it is recommended that maternal intake of oral codeine be limited to 4 days at a low dose with close infant monitoring.
+Codeine is present in breast milk and for women with normal codeine metabolism (normal CYP450 2D6 activity) the amount of codeine secreted is low and dose-dependent; however, in women who are ultra-rapid metabolizers of codeine (those with a specific CYP2D6 genotype) higher-than-expected serum levels of morphine, codeine's active metabolite, may be present in their breast milk which may lead to dangerously high serum morphine levels in their breastfed infants.
+In most cases, a person's specific CYP2D6 genotype is unknown.
+Several small series and 1 small retrospective study suggest that codeine may be causative in episodes of apnea, bradycardia, and cyanosis in the first week of life.
+A death of a breastfeed infant due to respiratory depression has been reported; the mother was found to be a CYP450 2D6 ultrarapid metabolizer.
+Once a mother's milk comes in, it is best to provide pain control with nonnarcotic analgesics; if codeine-containing drugs are prescribed, it is recommended that maternal intake of oral codeine be limited to 4 days at a low dose with close infant monitoring.
 If the baby shows signs of increased sleepiness, difficult breastfeeding, breathing difficulties, or limpness, medical care should be sought immediately.
 Excessive sedation in the mother often correlates with excess sedation in the breastfed infant.
-There is an FDA cleared test for determining a patient's CYP450 2D6 genotype..
+There is an FDA cleared test for determining a patient's CYP2D6 genotype.
 The test is not routinely used in clinical practice but is available through a number of different laboratories.
-The results of this test predict that a person can convert codeine to morphine at a faster rate than average, resulting in higher morphine levels in the blood.
+The results of this test can predict those that convert codeine to morphine at a faster rate than average, resulting in higher morphine levels in the blood.